 An accessory dwelling unit (ADU) is a second dwelling unit created on a lot with a house, attached house or manufactured home.
 The second unit is smaller than the main dwelling.
-Read more about Accessory Dwelling Unit (ADU) permits and apply online.
+Read more about Accessory Dwelling Unit (ADU) permits and apply online or in person.

 Additions - Enlarge the building footprint

 Any project that enlarges the footprint of an existing building is an addition and requires a building permit.
-Read more about Addition to Enlarge the Building Footprint- Residential Building Permits and apply online.
+Read more about Addition to Enlarge the Building Footprint- Residential Building Permits and apply online or in person.

 Additions - Add an attic dormer or upper story

 Building a dormer or a new second story to a single-family dwelling or duplex changes the building envelope and is an addition.
-Read more about New Addition - Dormer or Upper Floor Residential Building Permits and apply online.
+Read more about New Addition - Dormer or Upper Floor Residential Building Permits and apply online or in person.

 Alterations to convert unfinished space into living space

 Unfinished areas may not meet current building code requirements for living space.
-Read more about Attic, Basement or Garage Conversion Residential Building Permits and apply online.
+Read more about Attic, Basement or Garage Conversion Residential Building Permits and apply online or in person.

 Build a deck or replace a deck

 Some decks may be exempt from requiring a building permit, but may still require a Zoning Permit, depending on specific site conditions or placement on the lot.
-Read more about Deck Residential Building Permits and apply for a permit online.
+Read more about Deck Residential Building Permits and apply for a permit online or in person.

 Build a fence taller than seven feet

 You need a building permit when building a fence taller than seven feet.
-Read more about Fence Residential Building Permits and apply for a permit online.
+Read more about Fence Residential Building Permits and apply for a permit online or in person.